kryptcode64/human-conversation-dataset/README.md

 a dataset that consists of 2 friends talking to each other. for machine learning chatbots. the dataset will later be used to train on a chatbot model that i have prepared.

-current main: general-conversations-500.csv
+current main: general-conversations-updatable.csv
-the dataset currently has about 100 topics and 500 total conversations. (some conversations are missing)
+the dataset currently has about 150+ topics and 743 total conversations. (some conversations are missing)

 You can help us by contributing to the general-conversations-500.csv, write conversations there, and ill check it out!
 ---Thank You!---

-Goal: 1st evaluation (100 conversations)
+Goal: 1st evaluation (100 conversations) Done!
-         2nd evaluation (500 conversations)
+         2nd evaluation (500 conversations) Done!
          3rd evalutation (1,000 conversations)
          4th evaluation (2,000 conversations)
          5th evaluation (5,000 conversations)